 In the early 20th century a posse of Dadaists dragged objects out of hardware stores and dusty closets, put them on pedestals and called them art.
-While typically attributed to Marcel Duchamp, the performance artist and wonderful weirdo Elsa von Freytag-Loringhoven may have kicked off the idea by submitting a urinal signed ‘R. Mutt’ to an art show organized by Duchamp.
+While typically attributed to Marcel Duchamp, the performance artist and wonderful weirdo Elsa von Freytag-Loringhoven kicked off the idea by submitting a urinal signed ‘R. Mutt’ to an art show organized by Duchamp.
 First officially defined in André Breton and Paul Éluard’s Dictionnaire abrégé du Surréalisme, a readymade is “an ordinary object elevated to the dignity of a work of art by the mere choice of an artist.”
 Readymades were intended to be a slap in the face to traditional ideas about what art is and how it’s valued, and it worked.

-Reed Enger, "Readymade," in Obelisk Art History, Published August 03, 2017; last modified September 25, 2022, http://arthistoryproject.com/subjects/readymade/.
+Reed Enger, "Readymade," in Obelisk Art History, Published August 03, 2017; last modified October 27, 2022, http://arthistoryproject.com/subjects/readymade/.